 Virginia Creeper - Parthenocissus Quinquefolia

-This plant has five fingers or leaves that look like poison ivy, but its not poisonous.
+This plant has five fingers or leaves that look like poison ivy, but it's not poisonous.
 It looks similar to the Ivy plant but is not related.
 The flowers are tiny and green which show in the spring months.
-This plant can grow well over fifty feet and once it takes hold the roots are hard to stop.
-They can grow over 3-5 feet per year, they are fast growers.
-If this plant grows along the sides of the building it can keep your home cooler.
+This plant can grow well over fifty feet and once it takes to hold the roots are hard to stop.
+They can grow over 3-5 feet per year; they are fast growers.
+If this plant grows along the sides of the building, it can keep your home cooler.

 The Virginia Creeper is a plant that has five leafed ivory also known as five fingers.
-Each leaf is a cluster of five ptetals.
+Each leaf is a cluster of five petals.
 The color of this plant is a vibrant green.
 This flowering plant adds a great touch to landscaping.
-This plant is considered to be a climbing structure and many people allow it to creep up the side of their house.
-This plant produce small flowers that are also green in color.
-The grow in small clusters in the late spring time.
+This plant is considered to be a climbing structure, and many people allow it to creep up the side of their house.
+This plant produces small flowers that are also green in color.
+They grow in small clusters in the late springtime.